-- d.
+- e.
 The UA PIC shall ensure that all UA flight operations remain within the lateral and vertical boundaries of the Primary Containment Area.
-The maximum ceiling for flight operations is 2000 ft AGL.
-Furthermore, the UA PIC shall take into account all factors that may affect the capability of remaining within the PCA.
-This includes, but is not limited to, considerations for wind, gross weight, and glide distances. - e.
-Incident / Accident Reporting.
-Any incident / accident and any flight operation that transgresses the lateral or vertical boundaries of the Primary Containment Areas or any SUA shall be reported to the FAA, as soon as practicable, but always within 24 hours.
-The point of contact to report this information is the FAA Unmanned Aircraft Program Office (UAPO), AIR-160.
-AIR-160 can be reached by phone at 202-385-4636.
-All accidents shall be reported to the National Transportation Safety Board per instructions contained on the NTSB website: www.ntsb.gov.
-Further flight operations shall not be conducted until the incident / accident is reviewed by ATO, AFS, and AIR-160, and authorization to resume operations is received. - f.
-Aircraft operations for the purpose of market survey cannot be performed until 50 flight hours have been accomplished.
-An entry in the maintenance records is required as evidence of compliance.
+Furthermore, the UA PIC shall take into account all factors that may affect the capability of remaining within the Primary Containment Area.
+This includes, but is not limited to, considerations for wind, gross weight, and glide distances. - f.
+Any flight operation that transgresses the lateral or vertical boundaries of the Primary Containment Area shall be immediately concluded, and Air Traffic Control notified of the flight status.
+Raytheon shall, at the conclusion of the flight, immediately notify the Unmanned Aircraft g.
+Further flight operations shall not be conducted until the incident is reviewed by AIR-160, and authorization to resume operations is received.